metashell/metashell/3rd/templight/llvm/docs/LibFuzzer.rst

   cross_over                         	1	If 1, cross over inputs.
   mutate_depth                       	5	Apply this number of consecutive mutations to each input. timeout                            	1200	Timeout in seconds (if positive).
-If one unit runs more than this number of seconds the process will abort. help                               	0	Print help. save_minimized_corpus              	0	If 1, the minimized corpus is saved into the first input directory jobs                               	0	Number of jobs to run.
+If one unit runs more than this number of seconds the process will abort. max_total_time                        0       If positive, indicates the maximal total time in seconds to run the fuzzer. help                               	0	Print help. save_minimized_corpus              	0	If 1, the minimized corpus is saved into the first input directory.
+Example: ./fuzzer -save_minimized_corpus=1 NEW_EMPTY_DIR OLD_CORPUS merge                                 0       If 1, the 2-nd, 3-rd, etc corpora will be merged into the 1-st corpus.
+Only interesting units will be taken. jobs                               	0	Number of jobs to run.
 If jobs >= 1 we spawn this number of jobs in separate worker processes with stdout/stderr redirected to fuzz-JOB.log. workers                            	0	Number of simultaneous worker processes to run the jobs.
-If zero, "min(jobs,NumberOfCpuCores()/2)" is used. tokens                             	0	Use the file with tokens (one token per line) to fuzz a token based input language. apply_tokens                       	0	Read the given input file, substitute bytes  with tokens and write the result to stdout. sync_command                       	0	Execute an external command "<sync_command> <test_corpus>" to synchronize the test corpus. sync_timeout                       	600	Minimum timeout between syncs. use_traces                            0       Experimental: use instruction traces
+If zero, "min(jobs,NumberOfCpuCores()/2)" is used. sync_command                       	0	Execute an external command "<sync_command> <test_corpus>" to synchronize the test corpus. sync_timeout                       	600	Minimum timeout between syncs. use_traces                            0       Experimental: use instruction traces only_ascii                            0       If 1, generate only ASCII (isprint+isspace) inputs. test_single_input                     ""      Use specified file content as test input.
+Test will be run only once.
+Useful for debugging a particular case. artifact_prefix                       ""      Write fuzzing artifacts (crash, timeout, or slow inputs) as $(artifact_prefix)file

 For the full list of flags run the fuzzer binary with ``-help=1``.